How to make a cutting board from scrap wood and an old leather thrifted belt.

 Some people go to stores like HomeGoods and Target to look at pillows, lamps and pictures.
 You know…home decor goodies.
 Me?
-I love to check out cutting boards, the chunkier the better.
+I love to check out wood cutting boards, the chunkier the better.
 I don’t usually buy but it’s always fun to see what they have.

 So…what could possibly be better than buying a beautiful chunky cutting board from the store?
 How about making your own.